OnceUponALoop/mkdocs_build_plantuml/README.md

             theme_light: "light.puml"
             theme_dark: "dark.puml"

-1. You have to provide two puml theme files, ie mydarkmode.puml and mylightmode.puml
+1. You have to provide two puml theme files, ie `dark.puml` and `light.puml`
 1. In the out directory a `<file>.<ext>` will be created and additionally a `<file>_dark.<ext>`
 1. Insert your images in markdown with `![file](diagrams/out/file.svg#darkable)` (this selector is then used in the [JS file](example/docs/javascript/images_dark.js) to know which images have to be exchanged)
 1. provide [`extra_javascript`](./example/docs/javascript/images_dark.js) file which handles the switch